 Sales Engineers are called upon to perform technical demonstrations and presentations.
 One harmful side-effect of knowing your product well is that you may find it difficult to relate it to prospects with little or no experience with your type of product.
 This may cause you to lose your prospect in a sea of detail.
 Many Sales Engineers treat a Demo or Presentation like a training session, which can make your product seam more complex than it should be.
 The right balance of detail is key to a successful demo or presentation.

 Relationships matter.
 If a prospect likes you, all things being equal, they will chose you and your product over the competition.
 Communication is the cornerstone of a good relationship.
 To help build a relationship with your prospect, you need to spend some time on both technical topics and on general topics.
 A good Sales Engineer is comfortable at both.

 The sales process helps you gauge how well a sale is progressing.
 Good Sales Engineers understand where they are in the sales process and can identify the next steps required to move the sales forward.

-This article details the seven most common reasons that Engineers are scared to try Sales Engineering.
+This article details the seven most common reasons that Engineers are scared to try the role of Sales Engineer.

 This is usually NOT a big issue, here’s why:

-As a Field Applications Engineer (FAE), you probably won’t get into as much technical detail as when you did engineering work, but you also won’t have to do the boring parts of the project like documentation and sustaining engineering.
+As a Sales Engineer (SE), you probably won’t get into as much technical detail as when you did engineering work, but you also won’t have to do the boring parts of the project like documentation and sustaining engineering.
 Sales Engineering will expose you to many different environments, technologies and challenges while working with customers.
 This diversity can be a great way to round out your technical knowledge.

 As a Sales Engineer, you already have a solid background in the technology that you sell and support.
 If you try Sales Engineering for a year or two, you should have no problem moving back to a purely technical role; with the benefit of a broader technical perspective.
 One thing to think carefully about though; if you don’t like multitasking and lots of priorities, you won’t enjoy the FAE role.